Satisha10/APwotw_release/README.md

 ## Setup guide

 You can download the latest release from this repository (download the `AP_WotW.zip` file, and extract it).
+You will probably get a warning from the antivirus, since the client works by injecting code in the game.

-It contains the Archipelago world `ori_wotw.apworld` that you can install.
+The floder contains the Archipelago world `ori_wotw.apworld` that you can install.
 There are some `.yaml` templates in the `Template` folder for different logic difficulties (Moki being the easiest, Kii the hardest).

 ### To install the client: